 Carrie Norin is an educator, artist, and trained evolutionary biologist.
 She holds a PhD in Ecology & Evolution from Rutgers University and a BS in Environmental Studies from The George Washington University.
 Carrie has taught evolutionary biology, genetics, and ecology at the university and high school levels.
 She recently built and directed the first student-led research program at Princeton Day School, Princeton, NJ.

 As a Peace Corps volunteer in Samoa, she created an interdisciplinary curriculum investigating the biology of local flora found in traditional Samoan design and culture.
 Carrie is currently developing curriculum on the ecology, evolutionary biology, and genetics of endangered mountain gorillas.
-She plans to partner with international conservation organizations to increase student outreach and citizen science programs.
+She plans to partner with international conservation organizations to increase student outreach and improve citizen science programs.

 Carrie lives in Morris County, NJ and is married with three young boys.
 The family loves being outside, hiking, climbing, and exploring.